adrianwongg1/cse15l-lab-reports/lab1-report-1-week-1.md

 Note - again, replace the two spaces with your unique 2 letter or digit code

 6. Now, logging into ssh will save much time because you don't have to reinput your password everytime.

+**Optimizing Remote Running**
+Now that you have sucessfully enabled ssh login, you can make remote running more efficient.

+1. Start by typing in the following command.
+`ssh cs15lfa22__@ieng6.ucsd.edu "ls"`

+This will allow you to run the command directly on the server, and will list the home directory on the remote server.

+2. You are able to also run simultaneous commands by separating the commands with a semicolon.
+For example:
+`cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`

+Note: Using the up arrow allows you to recall the previous commands that was run.